nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^^^^^^^^
 *Methods* : ``prolongStake(uint256,uint16)``

-In order to increase the staking reward, as well as the possibility of obtaining policies with a longer time,  staker can increase the locking duration of the sub-stake using the ``prolongStake()`` method.
-The number of sub-stakes does not change, but the end period of locking in the specified sub-stake will be changed.
+In order to increase the staking reward, as well as the possibility of obtaining policies with a longer timeframe, stakers can increase the duration of their locked sub-stake using the ``prolongStake()`` method.
+The number of sub-stakes does not change, but the locked duration for the specified sub-stake will be increased.

 **Example:**